smshiverick/bigdata-applications-analytics-F17/project/readme.md

 * Logistic regression classifier, Decision Trees, Random Forests, Gradient Boosting Classifier.
 * Plots of Coefficints with value of Regularization Parameter, and Feature Importance.

 ## Step 6.
-Analytics: Classifier Models for Opioid Misuse
+Analytics: Classifier Models for Prescription Opioid Misuse
 * Classifier models for PRLMIS were constructed in `BDA-Analytics-Classifier-Heroin.ipynb`.
 * Logistic regression classifier, Decision Trees, Random Forests, Gradient Boosting Classifier.
 * Plots of Coefficints with value of Regularization Parameter, and Feature Importance.